Bring your own project idea to life and help shape democracy in the digital age.

 The Program

-From November 20, 2022 to November 19, 2023, Fellows design and implement their projects.
+Over the course of the Fellowship year, Fellows will design and implement their projects.
 Humanity in Action provides guidance, programming, and supervision through a virtual and on-site training and community building program throughout the year.
 Fellows draw upon their existing networks and the new connections they make to implement their projects.
 In the process, they build a unique and supportive community of changemakers.

 The Projects

 Together and individually, our Fellows explore an array of complex questions, develop responses, and implement tangible actions that reach broad audiences.
-While each project is different, they all leverage or challenge the use of technology as shapers of democracy in the 21st century.
 Project implementation takes place in the European Union, Ukraine, the United Kingdom, or the United States.

-To read about our past and current Landecker Fellows’ work in their respective communities, visit the Landecker Democracy News Page.
+To read about our past and current Fellows’ work in their respective communities, visit the Democracy Fellowship News Page.

 The Support

-Landecker Democracy Fellows at May 2022 Action Academy in Berlin
+Landecker Fellows during the 2023 Action Academy in Krakow, Poland

 Our Values